ebizon/Jsoup-B2B-Lead-Scraper/README.txt

  JRE should be installed on machine.
  Download and extract the code.
- Open the file from 'dist/TweenTribneEmailScrapper.jar' and run on your machine.
+ Open the file from 'dist/TweenTribneEmailScrapper.jar' and open this file with JRE.